reigenatk/rpg-game/README.md

 Also, I composed a few of the songs.
 I had some knowledge going in as an amateur music producer so hopefully they aren't too bad.

 I guess overall, I'm really trying to make this game my own.
 No assets from anyone else, period.
 I did get a lot of help with the code part from a [44 HOUR UDEMY COURSE](https://www.udemy.com/course/unity-2d-game-developer-course-farming-rpg/), though.
 I've seen probably like 70% of it.
 Some of the more specific chapters I skipped over.
 But I'd say like 60% of my code is original.
-And there's a crap ton of code.
+And there's a crap ton of code, just look at the size of my [Scripts folder](https://github.com/reigenatk/rpg-game/tree/master/Assets/Scripts).

 # Synopsis
 More or less a game about being a depressed college student.
 You'll never guess where I got the inspiration for that from 😉